Teaching with Technology Workshops

 All of our events are also listed on our Event Calendar and the Cornell Events Calendar, where you can filter by those relevant to your interests or teaching needs.

-Generative AI Workshops
+Responding to Generative AI

 Human-Centered GenAI for Teaching and Learning

-- Thursday, August 21, 2025, from 11:00 a.m. - 12:15 p.m., in person.
+- When: Thursday, August 21, 2025, from 11:00 a.m.–12:15 p.m., in person.
 Register for Human-Centered GenAI for Teaching and Learning.
+This workshop is also offered on 8/14 (Zoom) and 9/11 (in person) and covers the same content.

-- Thursday, September 11, 2025, from 1:30 - 2:45 p.m., in person.
+- When: Thursday, September 11, 2025, from 1:30–2:45 p.m., in person.
 Register for Human-Centered GenAI for Teaching and Learning.
+This workshop is also offered on 8/14 (Zoom) and 8/21 (in person) and covers the same content.

-- Description: We invite instructors across disciplines to join us for a workshop session on using generative AI (GenAI) in their courses.
+- Description: We invite instructors across disciplines to join us for a workshop session on using Generative AI (GenAI) in their courses.
 In this session, we will share guidelines and inspirations for developing assignments that incorporate GenAI, and explore what students need to know about responsible and effective GenAI use.
 We'll also cover key design principles that support successful GenAI integration in course assignments, sharing a framework for thoughtful, human-centered implementation.
 Participants will have the opportunity to work through practical use case examples and draft their own AI-enhanced activities, taking advantage of Cornell-specific AI resources, tools, and capabilities currently available to faculty and students.

 Learning Technologies Workshops